 Lower School Canopies and Play Area Resurfacing:

-We are currently raising funds for a new canopies and soft pour play area for Hedgehogs and Badgers' outside play area.
-We would replace the hard tarmac flooring with a soft pour surface in order to prevent injuries following falls and scrapes and allow non walkers to more comfortably move around.
-The areas would include large UV reflective canopies, which would reduce the temperature and therefore the risk of heat induced seizures.
+The new canopies and soft pour play area for Hedgehogs and Badgers' outside play area will involve replacing the hard tarmac flooring with a soft pour surface in order to prevent injuries following falls and scrapes and allow non walkers to more comfortably move around.
+The areas will include large canopies, which will reduce the temperature and therefore the risk of heat induced seizures.
 In addition, the areas would be accessible all year round.

 Recently Completed Fundraising Projects

 US Outdoor Classroom & Accessible Swing Area (May 2022- £66,000

 Generous donations from St Faith's, Bailey Thomas, UNUM, Mercers, Friends of Woodlands and participants in the London marathon, superhero challenge & Ride London events made the construction of our new outdoor classroom, accessible swing area and sensory garden possible.
 These new areas have made a fantastic addition to our playground and have already:-